SterlingPeet/cookiecutter-fprime-deployment/README.rst

     * - ``component_kind``
       - .. code:: python

-            "active"
+            "passive"
       - You can choose and active or passive component type.
-If you change your mind, is it set in the Autocoder input file.
+If you change your mind, is it set in the Autocoder input file (and some of the component's port kinds may also affected).

+    * - ``component_multiplatform_support``
+      - .. code:: python

+            "no"
+      - If you need different implementations of your component based on the target platform, choose ``yes`` to get additional support file templates.

+    * - ``component_instance_name``
+      - .. code:: python

+            "ledblinker"
+      - This is the variable name given to the instantiation of your component in the topology.

+    * - ``startup_arduino_delay_msec``
+      - .. code:: python

+            "2000"
+      - Startup delay during the deployment startup, so you can tell if you got the deployment into a boot loop.
+This is only available on the ``Arduino`` platform.

+    * - ``startup_arduino_log_stream``
+      - .. code:: python

+            "Serial"
+      - This is the ``Arduino`` stream where the debug statements for the main deployment will print.

     * - ``license``
       - .. code:: python